skhan59/skhan59.github.io/index.md

 I am a highly motivated student on the Cybersecurity track at Loyola University Chicago's Department of Computer Science .
 Through my studies and experiences, I've become passionate about using my knowledge and skillset in technology to solve social, legal, and ethical issues in industries such as Internet Privacy, Human-Computer Interaction, Health-Technology, Antitrust, and Start-Ups.

 Currently, I am conducting research with Dr. Chan-Tin of Loyola University Chicago's Department of Computer Science.
 We are researching internet anonymity, and the potential fallbacks of 'DNS over HTTPS.'
-On weekends, I dedicate ~10 hours helping the Broadstreet+Covid-19 Data Projects.
-There, I am an Emergency Data Relief Intern where I analyze log files filled with COVID-19 data to create infographs for the public to use.

 I’ve also held positions as a Summer Extern at AT&T, a Technology Fellow at Nu School, and a Technology Assistant at Loyola University Chicago's School of Law.
 More detailed explanations of my work history can be found on my LinkedIn profile linked below.